williamvds/website/content/cv.md

 	url   = "https://sinara.com"
 	start = "2020-09-07"
 ) %}

-At Sinara I've been working on software for financial organisations, usually with the .NET frameworks, including ASP.NET and MSSQL.
+At Sinara, I'm working on software for financial organisations, particularly trading platforms and handling market data.
-I've gained experience using Visual Studio and other tools to develop for the Windows platform.

-Projects involved in:

-- Market data feed handler: a highly concurrent system that handles multicast network traffic.
-I was involved in:
+- Developed a multicast market data feed handler in C# (.NET Framework)
-	- Developing tools to support development and testing: a tool for debugging multicast connectivity, a market data visualisation tool, and a controllable emulator of the system the handler connects to.
+	- Created tools to support development and testing, including a market data emulator that could simulate different scenarios, and market data visualiser

+- Worked on a trading platform for a major trading exchange as part of a technology modernisation project, developed in C++
+	- Assisted in the design and implementation features, integrating the platform with other systems within the exchange
+	- Improved the existing build environment, making the edit-compile-run loop significantly faster
+	- Introduced development tools for catching bugs, and fixed issues that were highlighted
+	- Contributed to a simple FIX trading client used as a development tool

-	- Designing, implementing and performing tests, including unit and integration tests, as well as manual testing.
+- Designed, implemented, and executed automated unit and integration tests, as well as quality assurance tests

-	- Implementing functionality, and correcting issues that arose during development.
+- Wrote technical documentation to assist other developers, and user documentation intended for users and administrators
 {% end %}

 {% cv_entry(